HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_02/Exercise_02_22/Exercise_02_22.md

 if (*p) // ...
 ```
 ####Answer
-(a) The condition that this statement is based on will evalute to true if p points to something, i.e. the pointer p is not equal to 0.
+(a) The condition that this statement is based on will evalute to true if p points to something, i.e. the pointer p is not equal to nullptr.
 (b) The condition that this statement is based around will evaluate to true if the value of the int variable that p points at is currently set to anything else than 0.